chenbekor/Rest2Syslog/README.md

 <tbody>
 <tr>
 <td>Syslog-ng client</td>
 <td>the main process running r2s is a syslog-ng client.
 Usually this process is setup as system service which is launched automatically on system startup.
 The syslog-ng client loads r2s if it is properly defined in the syslog-ng.conf file as described above.
-Once r2s is loaded, syslog-ng will call the 'run' method which is the entry point in r2s.
+Once r2s is loaded, syslog-ng will call the `run` method which is the entry point in r2s.
 </td>
 </tr>
 <tr>
 <td>REST2SyslogSource</td>
 <td>This is the main class in r2s.
 It is implementing a syslog-ng Source (see syslog-ng documentation if you're not familiar with what is a Source).
 In turn, this component loads any pre-defined extensions as described in the syslog-ng.conf file under the key "extensions".
-Per each of the loaded Extensions, a call to doWork will occur once every X seconds as described in the Sleep interval - using the conf param "interval".</td>
+Per each of the loaded Extensions, a call to `doWork` will occur every X seconds as defined in the Sleep "interval" parameter.</td>
 </tr>
 </table>